sudharsanbaskaran09-eng/aws-ai-projects-portfolio/README.md

 # AWS AI Projects Portfolio

-A hands-on collection of 6 AI projects built on Amazon Web Services (AWS), progressing from beginner to advanced level — built as part of my Cloud AI Architect learning journey.
+A hands-on  of 6 AI projects built on Amazon Web Services (AWS), progressing from beginner to advanced level — built as part of my Cloud AI Architect learning journey.